cpske/ISP/assignment/ku-polls/iteration3.md

 - An Iteration 3 Plan in your wiki with goal, milestone(s), major work.
 - Reviewed and updated Requirements document.
 - Updated the Development Plan for iteration 3.
-- A **Domain Model** to your Wiki.
+- A **Domain Model** page in your Wiki.
 Include a UML class diagram and some text to explain the reasoning for your domain model.
 - Iteration 3 Task Board with complete tasks for work to do.
   - Convert task to "Issues" when it makes sense so they appear in your repo on Github.
 - `iteration3` branch containing your work, merged into master.

 Process Requirement:

 - Use Github Flow.
+Work on `iteration3` branch.
 - Commit and push work regularly.
-- **No credit** (zero) for one big commit at end of work or pushing all work to Github on last day of assignment.
+- **No credit** (zero) for one big commit & push of work at end of the iteration.

 Software Development:

-1. Do work on an `iteration3` branch and push it to Github regularly.
-2. *Make small changes* to code and test each one so you can easily fix problems.  **Commit code** after each successful change.
+1. *Make small changes* to code and test each one so you can easily fix problems.  **Commit code** after each successful change.
-3. Write unit tests to verify the new work is correct and satisfies requirements.
+2. Write unit tests to verify the new work is correct and satisfies requirements.
 A few "auth" tests are provided as starting point -- please expand on them.
-4. Add at least 2 demo users to your database.
+3. Add at least 2 demo users to your database.
 In `README.md` add the username and password for these users.
 This is so we can use your application.
 For **example**
    ```
    | Username  | Password        |
    |-----------|-----------------|
    |   demo1   | stupidpassword1 |
    |   demo2   | stupidpassword2 |
    ```
-5. **Data Fixtures** Create new data files for questions, votes, and users.
+4. **Data Fixtures** Create new data files for questions, votes, and users.
    ```
    cmd> python manage.py dumpdata --indent=2 -o data/polls.json polls
    cmd> python manage.py dumpdata --indent=2 -o data/users.json auth.user